getsentry/craft/README.md

 ### NuGet (`nuget`)

 Uploads packages to [NuGet](https://www.nuget.org/) via [.NET Core](https://github.com/dotnet/core).
-By default, `craft` publishes all packages with `.nupkg` extension.
+By default, `craft` publishes all packages with `.nupkg` extension by using `dotnet nuget publish --skip-duplicate` so re-running `craft` means it will not fail, but instead continue to publish any package it failed.

 **Environment**